jonasbucherETH/sushi_internship/README.md

   * Break down code into parts: # Load data ---------------------------

-* use the RStudio Addin to style code: https://github.com/r-lib/styler
+* use the RStudio Addin to style code: https://github.com/r-lib/styler - DONE
-* only use ascii characters in all files; neve use Umlaut and other characters
+* only use ascii characters in all files; neve use Umlaut and other characters - DONE
-* in any file: All names and comments must be based on English
+* in any file: All names and comments must be based on English - DONE

 #### Naming

 * use camelCase for variable names - DONE
-* use underscore_separated for function names
+* use underscore_separated for function names - DONE
 * counting variables: `nSamples`, `nReads` DONE
-** use plural in vectors and matrices: `reads`
+* use plural in vectors and matrices: `reads`

 #### Conventions